Visyond/website-hugo/site/content/home-hex/homeHex.md

     title: Single Secure Environment
   - descr: >-
-      Analyze data on-the-fly in a self-service mode and instantly gain valuable business insights without waiting for experts to be available:
+      Analyze data on-the-fly in a self-service mode and instantly gain valuable business insights without waiting for experts to be available

     benefitsList:
           - text: Compare scenarios and answer ‘what-if’ questions with Scenario analysis